 And for those of us who are church or childrens’ group leaders, let’s try and do prayer in our settings in ways that people can replicate at home.
 Keep it simple so it’s easy to learn the ‘method’ of praying.
 Make it accessible – this is often about the words we use.
-I often to about about being thankful as well as thanking God.
+I often to about being thankful as well as thanking God.
 For many people being thankful is a good discipline they’d like to do more of and is only a step away from acknowledging that ‘every good gift’ comes from God.
-It we do this then people (adults and children!) are more likely to repeat what they did with us again at home.
-And then we’ve given them If possible, give them the items they’ll need to do so.
+If we do this then people (adults and children!) are more likely to repeat what they did with us again at home.
+And then we’ve given them the items they’ll need to do so.
 (See Jelly Baby prayer below.)

 Ideas to help inspire praying together